How to Use Google Drive for iPad

 How to Share Google Files with the Drive App for iPad

 Sharing is an important component of Google Drive.
 The iPad app doesn't give you quite as many options as the desktop version, but there are enough for most people.
 Here's how to share a file.

-- Tap the "i" icon on the file you want to share.
+- Tap the three vertical dots on the file you want to share.

 - Next, tap the Add people icon

 - Add the name, email address or group that you want to share the file with.